Skip Navigation

 3.3.9 IESO Market Renewal Project

-The IESO is currently engaged in a Market Renewal project to consider and implement market design changes which are intended to provide greater certainty to market participants and lower the cost of electricity in Ontario.
+The IESO is currently engaged in a Market Renewal project to consider and implement fundamental market design changes which are intended to provide greater certainty to market participants and lower the cost of electricity in Ontario.
 Currently, Ontario’s electricity market design uses a “two-schedule” energy market for determining and settling operational decisions, and in the past Ontario primarily obtained additional electricity supply by entering into long-term procurement contracts with independent power producers.
-It is expected that Market Renewal will fundamentally reform both of these practices by: (1) the implementation of a Single Schedule Market that will use locational pricing for generators and other resources that participate directly in the wholesale electricity market (2) the introduction of a day-ahead market using market bid and offers (enhanced real-time unit commitments) that are financially binding, and (3) the implementation of an Incremental Capacity Auction for procuring longer-term electricity supply.
+It is expected that Market Renewal will fundamentally reform both of these practices by: (1) the implementation of a Single Schedule Market that will use locational pricing for generators and other resources that participate directly in the wholesale electricity market (2) the introduction of a financially binding day-ahead market; and (3) optimized intra-hour market bids and offers for both energy and operating reserve (i.e., enhanced real-time unit commitments).

 3.4 Transmission and distribution